spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/index.md

 * Utilize other maven plugins for further functionality such as test on the cloud

-* Spotfire&reg; Streaming product auto installation
+* TIBCO&reg; Streaming product auto installation